Spanglish: History and distribution

 The use of Spanglish has become important to Hispanic communities throughout the United States in areas such as Miami, New York City, Texas, and California.
 In Miami, the Afro-Cuban community makes use of a Spanglish familiarly known as "Cubonics," a portmanteau of the words Cuban and Ebonics, a slang term for African American Vernacular English that is itself a portmanteau of Ebony and phonics."

 Many Mexican-Americans (Chicanos), immigrants and bilinguals express themselves in various forms of Spanglish.
 For many, Spanglish serves as a basis for self-identity, but others believe that it should not exist.

-This often forms an important part of both what one considers one's personal identity and what others consider one's identity as speakers have to content with the unjust prejudice some people have against Spanglish and the idea of bilingualism in general despite research showing that bilingualism has no long-term negative impacts on language development.
-This prejudice is however widely prevalent and continues to color the lay discourse regarding this phenomena.
+Use of Spanglish can be an important feature of personal and communal identity; it can also be negatively perceived by speakers of Spanish.

+The expanding of Spanglish within the Mexican American experience in the United States is linked to demographic changes, media expansion and different cultural identities.
+Following the Immigration and Nationality Act of 1965 there was a rise of migration into the United States from Mexico.
+This migration allowed for bilingual communities to settle and develop their language ties that evolved greatly over the next century.
+This mixing became more prevalent and American society was shaped by Spanglish through this influx of mixed language.

+According to the U.S Census Bureau, in 2013 close to 40% of the Hispanic/Latinx population in the United States was under the age of 21, this population reflects a young and bilingual group of Hispanics.
+This large population of individuals under the age of 21 contributed to the rapid formalization of Spanglish especially for the Mexican American Community of youth under 21.

+With the Expansion of Spanish-language media, networks such as Univision, Telemundo, and Galavision, this allowed for more families to unite and share their bilingual nuances with other cultures/groups.
+As Hispanic populations migrated to different parts of the United States there was always one constant.
+The media was able to keep bilingual content alive and it solidified Spanglish as an important language contribution to the United States.

 Other places where similar mixed codes are spoken are Gibraltar (Llanito), Belize (Kitchen Spanish), Aruba, Bonaire, and Curaçao (along with Dutch and Papiamento).

 In Australasia, forms of Spanglish are used among Spanish-speaking migrants and diasporic communities.
 In particular, Hispanophone Australians frequently use loanwords/phrases from Australian English, in conversations that are otherwise in Spanish; examples include "el rubbish bin", "la vacuum cleaner", "el mobile", "el toilet", "vivo en un flat pequeño", "voy a correr con mis runners", and "la librería de la city es grande".
 Similar phenomena occur amongst native Spanish speakers in New Zealand.